reinalim/Branching_FinalProject/SQL/README.md

 Steps to back-up your database in pgAdmin 4:
 1. Right-click on your database and choose "Backup".
 2. Once the "Backup" menu opens, click the "..." under Filename and this will then a pop open a "Select file" menu in order to select or enter a location (your local drive and folder) to save to.
 In this "Select file" menu choose the Format at the bottom right corner to be "All Files", then enter the file name (for this project we used ipo_database) to be created with a .db (Database File Type) as the extension and then click on "Create" which will take you back to the previous "Backup" menu.
 3. Select Custom as format.
-There are many types of formats when you back up, such as Custom, Tar, Directory, Plain.
-But the Custom format is the most common.
+There are many types of formats when you back up, such as Custom, Tar, Directory, Plain, but the Custom format is the most common.
 4. Under Encoding choose UTF8 which is the most common.
 5. Under Role name choose postgres.
 6. Click on "Backup" at the bottom right corner.